Liz4v/hfbr/README.rst

 Every time the retention plan is applied to a backup directory, it will run each slot on all files.
 For each desireable slot it will try to find a file to be retained, and pin the earliest one if none is found.

-Because we don't always make backups, we will only count the slots when at least one file can fulfill a slot.
+Because we don't always make backups (only when the file changes), we will only count the slots when at least one file can fulfill a slot.
 For example, let's say your file only changes on weekdays, and you have 7 day retention.
 No files will be generated on weekends, and to fulfill 7 days we'll need to go over to the previous week until at least 7 files can be found, each in a different day.
 This way, 7 non-consecutive days will be retained.